Zamboanga Peninsula Philippines Travel Guide

 Flights are generally available year-round; prices are higher during peak seasons (Dec-Feb) and holidays.
 For deals, check Dollar Flight Club or Skyscanner.

-Every international visitors must first fly into Manila-Ninoy Aquino International Airport (MNL) or Mactan-Cebu International Airport (CEB).
+All international visitors must first fly into Manila-Ninoy Aquino International Airport (MNL) or Mactan-Cebu International Airport (CEB).

 Zamboanga City and the Zamboanga Peninsula do not have any train services.
-Rail transport is not considered an option.
+Rail transport is not an option.

 Bus stations offer routes to other cities within the peninsula (Dipolog, Pagadian, Ipil) with companies like Rural Transit Mindanao (RTM).